EloisaElias/Elo_portfolio/README.md

 ...for my amusement, practice and better comprehension.

- I've been workin' on these programs in a daily basis.
-Mi favorites ones so far are 11 and 12.
+Hi, I'm Eloisa and I'm a data scientist that loves math & statistics.
+I've been working on these programs in a daily basis for my personal reference and for my readers.
+I hope you will enjoy them as much I did when working on them.
+My favorites ones so far are 11 and 12.

                                                        Gracias totales
                                                             Elo.